Many changes will occur in your mouth over your life span. Certain conditions can arise over time, which are unique to a particular stage of life

 Theories in behavioural science suggest the techniques and behaviours an individual learns in childhood tend to be carried forward into adult life.

-Skills, habits, attitudes and values about dental hygiene and diet may also be more easily acquired in childhood and adolescence than at later ages.
-Late adolescence to early adulthood, a key life transition toward independence, requires support to ensure self care routines and regular dental visits continue.
+Late adolescence to early adulthood is a key life transition toward independence.
+These years require support to ensure self care routines and regular dental visits continue.

 Other factors may operate across the life span.
 Hormonal influences with puberty, menstruation, oral contraception, fertility treatments, pregnancy, lactation and menopause contribute specific challenges that may make dental problems more likely.

-There are times in life when recreational activities increase tooth decay or trauma risks and protective measures may be required.
+There are times in life when recreational activities increase tooth decay or trauma risks.
 Social and lifestyle habits in adulthood can impact the care and health of the mouth.

 We tailor treatment and preventive support for changing dental needs throughout the life cycle.
-Together, we can help you achieve and maintain a healthy mouth, healthy body and healthy life.
+Together, we can help you achieve and maintain a healthy mouth, healthy body and healthier life.